 Advancing knowledge and setting standards in biomedical science

-With over 20,000 members in 30 different countries, the Institute of Biomedical Science is the leading professional body for scientists, support staff and students in the field of biomedical science.
+With over 20,000 members in 61 countries, the Institute of Biomedical Science (IBMS) is the leading professional body for scientists, support staff and students in the field of biomedical science.

-By supporting our members in their practice of biomedical science we set quality standards for the profession through: training, education, assessments, examinations and continuous professional development.
+By supporting our members in their practice we set quality standards for the profession through: training, education, assessments, examinations and continuous professional development.
 We offer research grants to members to advance biomedical science which supports their original research into scientific developments.

 - deliver a range of academic and vocational qualifications and professional development opportunities to support our members' practice

 - publish scientific journals, professional guidance and educational resources

 - provide opportunities for professional recognition with access to Health and Care Professions Council (HCPC) registration and the Science Council's registers

 - produce IBMS Congress, one of the world's premier biomedical science events, as well as a range of local training and networking events

 - provide a voice for our members with policy makers and promote the role of biomedical science in society.